 In some jurisdictions, a GAL

 or a children's attorney is hired or appointed

 from the child's needs) before the court.
 In

 still other jurisdictions, there are specific

-very narrowly defined matters.
-For example, in
+in very narrowly defined matters.
+For example,

-to investigate whether the child's
+GAL to investigate whether the child's

 psychotherapy privilege should be waived